alessandromarcellini/online_chatrooms/README.md

 # Online Chat-room Desktop App

 ## Overview
 A simple chat-room application written in Python allowing users on the same local network to chat with each other.
-Featuring MongoDB and a practical User Interface (coming soon).
+Featuring MongoDB, a practical GUI (coming soon) and alternatively a lighter TUI.

 Note: the project is still in the development stage.